Best Ice Breakers for Meetings and Training Classes

 Ice breakers are also useful to start out meetings and encourage interpersonal communication.
 You can use an ice breaker unrelated to the topic to start off the meeting with laughter and positive interaction.
 For example, "In one word, how do you feel when you are asked to introduce yourself to a room full of strangers?"

 These are some of the favorite, most successful ice breakers used in sessions through the years.
 They've been tested and they work to break the ice with your groups.
-Why not take a look and use these exercises in your own team meetings and training sessions.
+Why not take a look and use these ice breaker exercises in your own team meetings and training sessions.

 Need a quick, no preparation ice breaker that works like a charm to break the ice in a meeting or training session?
 Plus, it costs you little prep time and still delivers great results.
 You can customize it for any meeting or topic and it is always fun for participants to share their word.
 See my recommended one word ice breaker.